 In data processing terms, the reporter protocol is one of the simplest.
 However, we did find that the peak list exported from the 4000 series data system or submitted to Mascot from GPS Explorer did not have the correct peak areas for the reporter ions.
-The numbers are different from those used within GPS Explorer for quantitation.
-We have had to write our own application to export a suitable peak list from the Oracle database.
+We had to write our own application to export an uncorrected peak list from the Oracle database.
 We've released this utility, called TS2Mascot, as freeware, and you can download it from our web site.